w3f/polkadot-wiki/docs/learn/learn-nominator.md

 ![Nominator Election](../assets/staking/nominator-election.png)

-### Required Minimum Stake

-Due to the way the [Phragmen algorithm](learn-phragmen.md) generates the solution set, and due to the fact that the solution set must fit in a single block, a minimum number of DOT will be required to nominate with, in order to receive staking rewards, can change between the eras.

-- **min-intention-threshold:** minimum stake to declare the intention to nominate.
-This parameter can be updated via on-chain governance and the most recent and up to date version can be found on [chain state](https://polkadot.js.org/apps/#/chainstate) (select **state query > staking > minimumNominatorBond**)

-- **min-electing:** minimum stake among the electing nominators.
-Since this is almost always the same as “min-active”, it might not be reported.

-- **min-active:** minimum stake among the active nominators.
-If your stake falls below this dynamic threshold in a given era, you will not receive staking rewards for that era.

-Thus, for **nominator counters**, we have:

-- count of nominator intentions, and max possible nominator intentions
-  {{ polkadot: (unlimited) :polkadot }}
-  {{ kusama: (<RPC network="kusama" path="query.staking.maxNominatorsCount" defaultValue={20000}/>) :kusama }}
-- count of electing nominators, and maximum possible electing nominators
-  {{ polkadot: (<RPC network="polkadot" path="consts.electionProviderMultiPhase.maxElectingVoters" defaultValue={22500}/>) :polkadot }}
-  {{ kusama: (<RPC network="kusama" path="consts.electionProviderMultiPhase.maxElectingVoters" defaultValue={12500}/>) :kusama }}
-- count of active nominators, and maximum possible active nominators
-  {{ polkadot: (<RPC network="polkadot" path="consts.electionProviderMultiPhase.maxElectingVoters" defaultValue={22500}/>) :polkadot }}
-  {{ kusama: (<RPC network="kusama" path="consts.electionProviderMultiPhase.maxElectingVoters" defaultValue={12500}/>) :kusama }}

-### Oversubscribed Validators

-Validators can only pay out to a certain number of nominators per era.
-This is currently set to
-{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-but can be modified via governance.
-If more than
-{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-nominators nominate the same validator, it is "oversubscribed", and only the top
-{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-staked nominators (ranked by amount of stake) are paid rewards.
-Other nominators will receive no rewards for that era, although their stake will still be used to calculate entry into the active validator set.

-Although it is difficult to determine exactly how many nominators will nominate a given validator in the next era, one can estimate based on the current number of nominators.
-A validator with only 5 nominators in this era, for instance, is unlikely to have more than
-{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={512}/> :kusama }}
-in the next era.
-An already-oversubscribed validator with 1000 nominators this era, however, is very likely to be oversubscribed in the next era as well.

 ### The Election Solution Set

 Determining which validators are in the active set and which nominators are nominating them creates